-During FY2023, the Internal Auditor also performed a review of our sustainability internal control processes for the collection of data relating to the ESG issues as well as performed a review of our FY2022 sustainability report.
-Management is in the process of implementing the recommendations which they have identified during their internal audit review.
+The Internal Auditor also performed a review on our internal control processes in relation to the collection of data for ESG and TCFD reporting purposes as well as a review on our FY2023 Sustainability Report.
+Management is in the process of implementing the recommendations which they have identified during their internal audit review performed in FY2024.